Siege of Sarai (1395)

-The siege of Sarai (1395) occurred during the winter season when the forces of Tamerlane, the leader of the Timurid Empire marched to the mouth of Volga, then continuing to Sarai to begin attacking the city.
+The siege of Sarai (1395) occurred during the winter season when the forces of Tamerlane, the leader of the Timurid Empire marched to the mouth of Volga, then continued to Sarai which sieged the city.
 This is subjected as partially one of the four campaigns that Timur launched in the same year of 1395, others being the Astrakhan, Shirvan and Terek.

-It concluded as a Timur victory, leading to Sarai's conquest and integration into the Timurid Empire.
+It concluded as a Timurid victory, leading to the conquest of Sarai and its integration into the Timurid Empire.

 Aftermath

 After the siege, most of the skilled craftsmen from Sarai were deported to Central Asia, hence depriving the Horde of its systemic advantages over the resurgent Muscovy, which would assert their independence in later years.